krishraghuram/mess/Readme.md

 	* `git submodule init`
 	* `git submodule update`
 	* `cd mess-rpisetup`
-	* Checkout branch `waveshare7` or `waveshare3.5` depending on the screen you want to use
+	* Checkout branch of the screen that you are using.
+Instructions are provided for Waveshare 3.5 Inch, Waveshare 7 Inch and Newhaven NHD-7.0-HDMI-N-RSXN-CTU Displays.
 	* Follow the instructions in the "Todo" file
 	* Complete it and Test it before continuing!!!
 	* Also, quickstart to "git submodules" - https://git-scm.com/book/en/v2/Git-Tools-Submodules